shinya7y/shinya7y.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Under construction.
-Some contents are samples of a website template.

 Yosuke Shinya is a research engineer in computer vision and deep learning, especially in object detection and image generation.
 He is a project assistant manager at DENSO.
 For some projects, he writes papers and develops OSS as an independent researcher.